 By Assemblyman Steven Cymbrowitz

 New York City is facing a shortage of affordable housing that exposes tenants to displacement from their communities and makes them more likely to become rent-burdened (meaning that more than 30 percent of the household’s income goes toward rent, which is contrary to housing-affordability standards).
+Despite facing the possibility of becoming rent-burdened, many residents in New York City prefer to rent an apartment instead of buying a house with a mortgage, as it could still work out cheaper than what the alternative could be.
+Unfortunately, in this circumstance, there is one age group that is likely to be affected more than others.

 Seniors are more likely to be rent-burdened than other populations; close to 60 percent of senior renters are rent-burdened, according to a 2017 report by the New York City comptroller.